nightowl286/n24/survey.md

 	> **Answer here**

-33. If your sleep is regularly interrupted by internal or external factors, please describe them here. *(This can mean things like: being too warm; bathroom breaks; your surroundings being too loud; alarm clocks; e.t.c).* If you're not sure what wakes you up then please say so instead of skipping the question.
+33. If your sleep is regularly interrupted by internal or external factors, please describe them here. *(This can mean things like: being too warm; bathroom breaks; your surroundings being too loud; alarm clocks; etc.).* If you're not sure what wakes you up then please say so instead of skipping the question.

 	> **Answer here**